YiLi-2020/academic-kickstart/content/home/experience.md

 ·Measured and recorded the weight and tumor size of the mice.

-·Learned to design multifunctional carriers, acquired experiment skills and principles.
+·Learned to design multifunctional carriers, and acquired experiment skills and principles.

 """